Knots for Interiors

 Star Knot Tassel Tie-backs

-These natural fibre rope curtain tie-backs feature the distinctive sailor's button knot - the star knot, with a tassel end.
+These natural fibre rope curtain tie-backs feature a sailor's button knot known as the star knot, with a tassel end.
 They were made using 6mm cotton and hemp cords and finished with a decorative whipping in flax twine.

 A smaller version of the star knot tassel using 4mm cords is available to order as a decorative lightpull on our rope products section.

-All artwork, photographs, text and coding on this website are © (copyright) 1994-2012 - Stonk Knots and StairRopes.com, unless otherwise stated.
+All content on this website is © (copyright) 1994-2024 - Stonk Knots and StairRopes.com, unless otherwise stated.